La Fenice: Sala Grande

-The Sala Grande or ballroom is he main room of the five Sale Apollinee, lit by the three windows in the middle of the entrance facade.
+The Sala Grande or ballroom is he main room of the five Sale Apollinee, lit by the three windows in the middle of the entrance façade.

 Used over the years for different purposes, the Sala Grande was an elegant venue for balls, chamber music concerts, conferences or book launches, and (before La Fenice was provided with special rooms for them) rehearsals.
 It was also used by the governing board in 1935.

 Almost completely destroyed on the night of 29 January 1996, the Sala Grande has been faithfully reconstructed to the original model.

 The floor, which is above the foyer, collapsed after the fire and only the corners were saved.
 The current floor has been faithfully rebuilt to the original model and its characteristic floral patterns reproduced, requiring the use of various types of wood: maple, olive, and cherry.
 The color of the walls is also the same as the original.
 A gallery runs around the circumference of the upper part of the room, with access from the three doors on the top floor.